leandrePerret/Portfolio/README.md

 <details>
 <Summary>English Version</Summary>

-## Welcome the section of my final project in senior technician years!
+## Welcome to the section of my final project in senior technician years!

 To conclude my two years of my senior technician certificate, I've been put in a team working on a software entirely made in Python, whose goal was to manipulate an oven to permit a company named Piseo, to work on luminaries under special conditions.
 My work was first to lead the project, accompanied by my comrades, to work on the back-end of the app and to work on an API that could manipulate the oven using web requests and simulate, on a local server, the functioning of the oven.